 In addition to Faculty, GTA, and New Employee Orientations, the Office of Diversity Education and Training provides a variety of consultations and presentations as a service to the UCF Community.

 Consultations: A consultation is an individual or group meeting to assist in planning diversity-related programs and events, incorporating diversity into grant proposals, infusing the curriculum with diversity content and pedagogy in both new and existing courses, or discussing a diversity issue or incident.
 Depending upon the circumstances, consultations may occur face-to-face, by e-mail, or by telephone.

-Presentations: The Chief Diversity Officer of the Office of Diversity and Inclusion, and members of the training staff are available to make presentations to classes, departments, organizations, and student groups.
+Presentations: The Chief Diversity Officer of the Office of Diversity Education and Training, and members of the training staff are available to make presentations to classes, departments, organizations, and student groups.
 We also facilitate sessions at team retreats.
 Our presentations cover a variety of diversity topics, and, if time, personnel, and resources allow, we will tailor specific presentations to meet your unique needs.

 For more information, or to schedule a consultation or a presentation with any of the members of our training staff, please feel free to contact us.

 CREAR Futuros, which means “To Create Futures” in Spanish, is a peer-mentor based initiative designed to improve Latino student success at UCF.
 CREAR (College REadiness, Achievement and Retention) Freshmen/Sophomores will be paired with knowledgeable and highly trained upper-classman UCF Peer-Mentors that will introduce them to campus resources and offer insight on how to make the most out of their UCF experience.

 Apply here: http://ucf.qualtrics.com/jfe/form/SV_7UGqy1SjtDV5LJs by Friday, September 17, 2021.